Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

-\it ``We access OpenAI Codex via its closed beta API, using the code-davinci-002 model.
+\begin{quote} \it ``We access OpenAI Codex via its closed beta API, using the code-davinci-002 model.
 For Codex, we set the temperature to 0.7, and the maximum number of tokens to 256.'' \end{quote}

-Our guidelines additionally suggest to report a checksum/fingerprint and exact dates, but otherwise this example is close to our recommendations.
+Our guidelines additionally recommend reporting a checksum/fingerprint and exact dates; otherwise, this example is close to our recommendations.

-Similar statements can be made for self-hosted models.
-However, when self-hosting models, the \supplementarymaterial can become a true replication package, providing specific instructions to reproduce study results.
-For example, for models provisioned using \href{https://ollama.com/library/}{ollama}, one can report the specific tag and checksum of the model being used, e.g., \emph{``llama3.3, tag 70b-instruct-q8\_0, checksum d5b5e1b84868.''} Given suitable hardware, running the corresponding model in its default configuration is then as easy as executing one command in the command line (see also Section \openllm): \texttt{ollama run llama3.3:70b-instruct-q8\_0}
+\citeauthor{DBLP:conf/icsa/DharVV24} assessed whether LLMs can generate architectural design decisions~\cite{DBLP:conf/icsa/DharVV24}, detailing the system architecture and the LLM's role within it.
+They provide information on the fine-tuning approach and datasets, including the source of architectural decision records, preprocessing methods, and data selection criteria.

-An example of a study involving fine-tuning is \citeauthor{DBLP:conf/icsa/DharVV24}'s work~\cite{DBLP:conf/icsa/DharVV24}.
-They conducted an exploratory empirical study to assess whether LLMs can generate architectural design decisions.
-The authors detail the system architecture, including the decision-making framework, the role of the LLM in generating design decisions, and the interaction between the LLM and other components of the system (see Section \toolarchitecture).
-The authors provide information on the fine-tuning approach and datasets used for the evaluation, including the source of the architectural decision records, preprocessing methods, and the criteria for data selection.
+For self-hosted models, the \supplementarymaterial can become a true replication package.
+For example, for models provisioned using \href{https://ollama.com/library/}{ollama}, one can report the specific tag and checksum, e.g., \emph{``llama3.3, tag 70b-instruct-q8\_0, checksum d5b5e1b84868.''} Given suitable hardware, running the model is then as easy as executing the following command:\\ \texttt{ollama run llama3.3:70b-instruct-q8\_0}